poplatek/payment-methods-book/mobilepay/README.md

 However, MobilePay now also supports payments from locked screen, see below.

-# General

-The way the MobilePay app has been implemented it requires the app user to take out their phone for payment and then start the app and then enter the PIN code for the application before it can be used.
+## Registration Process

+Registration process differs for app users and business users who are setting up a shoppe.

-## Brick & Mortar Use Case #1: SA terminal/mobile phone - in-app purchase case
+## Use Case: Brick & Mortar Use Case #1: SA terminal/mobile phone - in-app purchase case

-### Device Setup:
+### Device Setup

 - Clerk: payment terminal that supports MobilePay (e.g. Verifone), this means Bluetooth & QR-code support
 - Customer: phone supporting MobilePay

-### Purchase

 Specific setup:
 - Verifone SA payment terminal w/a receipt printer and bluetooth support
 - A mobile phone

+### Preconditions

+...

+### Use Case Steps

 1. The Clerk inputs clicks the green button on the SA payment terminal to initiate the sales price input
 2. The Clerk the sales price into the payment terminal